travi-org/admin.travi.org/README.md

 ### Analyze the Webpack bundle

-After `grunt build` has been run, load `resources/js/stats.html` in a browser
+After `npm run build` has been run, load `resources/js/stats.html` in a browser